In this time of coronavirus crsis, I can offer CRISIS CAT-INFORMED PHONE SESSIONS/THERAPY TO ANYONE, ANYWHERE. JUST CALL ME TO ARRANGE ON: 07890337604

-CAT Psychotherapist and Supervisor, with 20 years experience of providing individual therapy, brief or longer term, addressing a wide range of personal problems.
+CAT Psychotherapist and Supervisor, with 25 years experience of providing individual therapy, from crisis support to the suicidal, extended assessments, to time-limited or to or longer term, addressing a wide range of personal problems.

-There are many examples, in literature and in my own work, where a one or two session assessment has itself yielded benefits sufficient to put aside any urgent need for ongoing therapy.
+There are many examples, in literature and in my own work, where one to three session assessment, especially in crisis, has itself yielded benefits sufficient to put aside any urgent need for ongoing therapy.

 The most important factor in successful therapy is the quality of the relationship between client and therapist.
 My foremost concern is therefore to understand, seek to assess for every individual, what will make for an effective, unique therapist-client relationship - one that for each party engages, connects to the other, with both head and heart.